acoppes/rippleppl/README.md

-# rippleppl
+# Ripple Rivals

-global game jam 2017
+Our game for Global Game Jam 2017